IRA FLATOW, HOST:

 FLATOW: Mm-hmm.
 And that's where we want to get into.
 We want to get into all the different options that people have and the different services and the fact that even some of them, like the Google one, you can use their word processor and their spreadsheets.
 You don't even have to buy one.
 You can use theirs that they'll loan to you, I guess.
 And if you have a question, you would like some advice how to choose one, what - maybe you're thinking, you know, what about the privacy of all that stuff I'm putting out there, give us a call.

 Our number is 1-800-989-8255.
-You can also tweet us, @scifri, @S-C-I-F-R-I, or get into the discussion going on on our website, it's sciencefriday.com, and our Facebook page at facebook/scifri.
+You can also tweet us, @scifri, @S-C-I-F-R-I, or get into the discussion going on on our website at sciencefriday.com and our Facebook page at facebook/scifri.
 We'll be back with Tony Bradley and Nick Carr.
 Your questions - 1-800-989-8255 - after the break.
 Talking about your head in the cloud.
 So stay with us.
 We'll be right back.
-I'm Ira Flatow.
-This is SCIENCE FRIDAY from NPR.

 (SOUNDBITE OF MUSIC)